KeighanG/KeighanG/README.md

-- 🧪 PhD Student at the University of British Columbia, Canada
+- 🧪 I am a PhD Student at the University of British Columbia, Canada
-- 🌞 Working on Atmospheric Photochemsitry
+- 🌞 I am conducting research on Atmospheric Photochemistry
-- 🔭 Interested in Photochemical processes, Climate Modelling, Paleoclimate, and Exoplanet Atmospheres
+- 🔭 I'm Interested in Photochemistry, Climate Modelling, Paleoclimate, and Exoplanet Atmospheres
 - 👯 I’m looking to collaborate on any of the above projects!

 <!-- Social Section -->